You’re a content marketer who wants to beat the game of providing the most relevant content.

 There are different ways that you can go about researching your audience.
 One option is to simply ask them directly.
 You can do this through surveys or by conducting interviews.
 Another option is observing their behavior online through social media or web analytics.

 Before you can hope to teach your audience anything, you must first become an expert on your topic.
-That means knowing your topic inside out.
 Relevant content must be based on a solid foundation of knowledge.
 Otherwise, it will appear thin, superficial, and ultimately uninteresting.

 Your goals for your content will guide the strategy you use to create it.
 Once you know what you want your content to achieve, you can start planning how best to achieve those goals.

-Some questions you should ask yourself as you plan your content strategy include:
+Some questions you should ask yourself as you plan your content strategy include the following: